meierw/jenkins-config/README.md

 #     environment_variables: # optional definition
 #       - name: FOO
 #         value: bar
+#     disable_deferred_wipeout: true # optional definition
 ```
 Nodes to set in Jenkins.
-All fields which are defined should contain a non-null value (empty string/list or 0 depending on the type).
+All defined fields should contain a non-null value (empty / 0 / etc. depending on type).
 Set doesn't happen if list is empty.

 Mandatory fields (cannot be empty):